DaChro/ogh_summerschool_2019/docs/index.md

 #### Arrival at airport:

 There is a bus connection (two lines) from the airport to the main train station in Muenster.
-It is probably the easiest way to take this shuttle to get to the train station and then proceed as described above.
+It is probably easiest to take this shuttle to get to the train station and then proceed from there as described above.
 The schedule for the bus lines can be found [here](https://www.fmo.de/fileadmin/fmo/media/content/service/2019-01-30_15_50_55-FMO_SuP_Flyer_Winter_2018_19_DE.pdf.png)
 (check departures for Sunday under "Sonn- u.
 Feiertag") Depending on where you stay, it might be easier to exit/change line at an earlier bus stop.
 Please use the [journey planner](https://westfalenfahrplan.de/std3/XSLT_TRIP_REQUEST2?language=en&itdLPxx_contractor=swm&type_origin=any&type_destination=any&custom_suggestMacro=true&std3_commonMacro=trip&std3_customMacro=true) to find out.

+### Map
+This map contains some hotels and important points of interest to assist you in orientating.
+Since you are staying in different places, we have just added the locations of those hotels we had made pre-reservations at.
+We have also added some bus stops for getting from your hotels to GEO 1, along with the reccommended bus connections (click on the bus stops to see them).
+If you want to know how to get to GEO 1 from a place that is not in the map, please contact me or use the journey planner mentioned in "Public Transport".

+<iframe width="100%" height="300px" frameborder="0" allowfullscreen src="https://umap.openstreetmap.fr/de/map/ogh-muenster-map_308476?scaleControl=false&miniMap=false&scrollWheelZoom=true&zoomControl=true&allowEdit=false&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=undefined&captionBar=false"></iframe><p><a href="https://umap.openstreetmap.fr/de/map/ogh-muenster-map_308476">Vollbildanzeige</a></p>

 ### Wifi